 PMP transactions allow the buyer to cherry pick where they want to buy so it enables media owners to charge a higher rate.
 Just like a direct deal, buyers need to pay a premium for preferred inventory.
 Some new buyers also feel more comfortable buying through a PMP since they know exactly where their campaign will run.
 On the other hand, open exchange transactions give you the opportunity to gain revenue from net new advertisers and because Vistar’s exchange is transparent, a buyer can see what screens their campaign ran on and be introduced to the value of a media owner’s network.

 To maximize inventory revenue, a media owner needs the right strategies and tools to accommodate all three transaction types (open exchange, private marketplace and guaranteed deals).
 Vistar Media’s DOOH platforms were created to do just that.
 It allows media owners the ability to use automation, programmatic technology, and a comprehensive CMS for the best return on investment.
-For more information, learn about Vistar Media’s full-stack solution.
+For more information, learn about Vistar Media’s enterprise solution.

 Subscribe to Our Blog